-• For capital expenditure incurred before 1st April 2008, and for supported capital expenditure incurred on or after that date, MRP is calculated using the Capital Financing Requirement (CFR) method.

-The CFR method calculates MRP as 2% of the non-housing CFR at the end of the preceding financial year (2% of the capital expenditure funded by supported borrowing).

-• For unsupported capital expenditure incurred after 31st March 2008, MRP is calculated using the Weighted Average Asset Life method.
+- For capital expenditure incurred before 1st April 2008, and for supported capital expenditure incurred on or after that date, MRP is calculated using the Capital Financing Requirement (CFR) method. - The CFR method calculates MRP as 2% of the non-housing CFR at the end of the preceding financial year (2% of the capital expenditure funded by supported borrowing). - For unsupported capital expenditure incurred after 31st March 2008, MRP is calculated using the Weighted Average Asset Life method.

-The Weighted Average Asset Life method requires that the MRP for non-supported debt be calculated by dividing the non-supported CFR by a weighted average of the expected lifetime of the Council's assets on an equal instalment basis.
-In the case of Oadby and Wigston, the weighted average asset life is currently 30 years.
+The Weighted Average Asset Life method requires that the MRP for non-supported debt be calculated by dividing the non-supported CFR by a weighted average of the expected lifetime of the Council's assets on an annuity instalment basis.
+The annuity rate applied will be the PWLB rate for the weighted average assets life at the date the policy is approved.
+In the case of Oadby and Wigston, the weighted average asset life is currently 31 years.